 Many other countries, including the US and Australia, celebrate Mother's Day on the second Sunday in May, which has been adopted more broadly as International Mother's Day.

-International Mother's Day originated in America and is attributed to a woman called Anna Jarvis, who simply held a small memorial service for her own mother on 12 May 1907.
+International Mother's Day originated in America and is attributed to a woman called Anna Jarvis, who held a small memorial service for her mother on 12 May 1907.
 The idea caught on and, in 1914, the US president, Woodrow Wilson, made it a national holiday.

-In 2023, International Mother’s Day falls on Sunday 14th May.
+In 2023, International Mother’s Day falls on Sunday 12th May.

 Making Mother's Day extra special

-We’ve turned to the rest of the world to give us some inspiration and here’s what we found…
+So, we’ve turned to the rest of the world to give us some inspiration and here’s what we found…

 Mother's Day in Japan - get creative